danamaring/Campbell_D_Marin_D_3014_CMS/README.md

-#### PHP Movie Review
+#### Sport Chek
+## Custom CMS System
-This is the Docker environment set up for Movie Review
+This is the Docker environment set up for the Sport Chek CMS project

 #### Prerequisites